KathleenGrainger/hello-world/README.md

 # hello-world

 Hello!
-Learnign to code, this'll be interesting, hope it goes well!
+Learning to code, this'll be interesting, hope it goes well!